tailcallhq/tailcallhq.github.io/README.md

 $ npm start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+The server reflects most changes live without requiring a restart.

 ### Build